zifanzhou1024/zifanzhou1024.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a second-year undergraduate student majoring in Computer Science at the Department of Computer Science, University of California, Los Angeles.
+I am a third-year undergraduate student majoring in Computer Science at the Department of Computer Science, University of California, Los Angeles.
 Click <a href="https://zifanzhou1024.github.io/files/ZifanZhouResume.pdf" target="_blank">here</a> to view my up-to-date CV.

 I am currently interested in researching artificial intelligence, computer vision, and reinforcement learning.
 Previously, I have utilized PyTorch to complete projects involving reinforcement learning and deep learning.

 Please feel free to contact me.

-**I'm open for summer internships in 2023!**
+**I'm open for summer internships in 2024!**

 <!--
 A data-driven personal website